Aravindh0112/Intent_Detection_Clustering/README.md

 - **`atis_intents_train.csv`**: Used for training, includes labeled examples for intent recognition.
 - **`atis_intents_test.csv`**: Used for testing the model's clustering performance.

-## Contribution

-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact

-For any questions or feedback, feel free to reach out to [Your Name or Contact Info].
+For any questions or feedback, feel free to reach out.